-Open nature of wireless networks makes it easier for an attacker who is within the range of the network to inject packets into the datastream of an application.
-Through this, the attacker may hijack a user session or do a man in the middle attack.
+The open nature of wireless networks makes it easier for an attacker who is within the range of the network to inject packets into the datastream of an application.
+Through this, the attacker may hijack a user session or do a man-in-the-middle attack.
 Wireless technologies offer little or no protection for the users in the network against such scenarios.

 Wireless packet injection tools are evolving rapidly and there are many tools providing different capabilities on different networks.
 So it is essential for network equipment vendors to test these scenarios.

 SWAT WiCheck, a Wi-Fi multi client simulator provides packet injection as a traffic so that packets can be injected from multiple WiCheck clients simultaneously and the system tested.

 To perform packet injection with WiCheck, we need a pcap file which can be

 - Existing traces with some parameters modified or

 - A packet sequence that is created completely from scratch